api3dao/contracts/docs/contracts/api3-server-v1/oevauctionhouse.md

 # OevAuctionHouse

-[Oracle extractable value (OEV)](https://medium.com/api3/oracle-extractable-value-oev-13c1b6d53c5b) is a subset of MEV that oracles have exclusive priority of extraction.
-API3 monetizes the data feed services it facilitates by holding OEV auctions and forwarding the proceeds to the respective user dApps.
+API3 monetizes the [data feed](../../glossary.md#data-feed) services it facilitates by holding [OEV auctions](../../glossary.md#oev-auction) and forwarding the proceeds to the respective user [dApps](../../glossary.md#dapp).
-This is both a net gain for the dApps (which otherwise would have bled these funds to MEV bots and validators), and a fair and scalable business model for API3.
+This is both a net gain for the dApps (which otherwise would have bled these funds to [MEV](../../glossary.md#mev) bots and validators), and a fair and scalable business model for API3.

-OevAuctionHouse is the contract that lives on OEV Network where these auctions happen.
+OevAuctionHouse is the contract that lives on [OEV Network](../../glossary.md#oev-network) where these auctions happen.
-On OevAuctionHouse, OEV searchers place bids, get notified of winning auctions, and get slashed if they fail to follow through on the auctions that they won.
+On OevAuctionHouse, OEV [searchers](../../glossary.md#searcher) place [bids](../../glossary.md#bid), get notified of winning auctions, and get slashed if they fail to follow through on the auctions that they won.

 ## How it works

-A dApp reads a [dAPI](api3serverv1.md#dapi) through a [DapiProxyWithOevV2](../../../contracts/api3-server-v1/proxies/DapiProxyWithOevV2.sol) contract.
+A dApp reads a [dAPI](../../glossary.md#dapi) through a [Api3ReaderProxyV1](./proxies/api3readerproxyv1.md) contract.
-This dAPI proxy reads two different feeds that represent the dAPI, and return the value of the one that was updated more recently.
+This [proxy](../../glossary.md#proxy) reads two different feeds that represent the dAPI, and returns the value of the one that was updated more recently.

-1. The first of these feeds is the _base feed_, which lives in [Api3ServerV1](./api3serverv1.md).
+1. The first of these feeds is the [base feed](../../glossary.md#base-feed), which lives in [Api3ServerV1](./api3serverv1.md).
-   For example, if the dAPI name `ETH/USD` is set to the [data feed ID](./api3serverv1.md#data-feeds) `0x4385...151d` on Api3ServerV1, the base feed value for this dAPI can be obtained by reading the data feed in Api3ServerV1 with this ID.
+   For example, if the dAPI name `ETH/USD` is set to the [data feed](../../glossary.md#data-feed) ID `0x4385...151d` on Api3ServerV1, the base feed value for this dAPI can be obtained by reading the data feed in Api3ServerV1 with this ID.
-2. The second of these is the _OEV feed_, which is dApp-specific and lives in [Api3ServerV1OevExtension](../../../contracts/api3-server-v1/Api3ServerV1OevExtension.sol).
+2. The second of these is the [OEV feed](../../glossary.md#oev-feed), which is dApp-specific and lives in [Api3ServerV1OevExtension](./api3serverv1oevextension.md).
    The dAPI name configuration of this feed refers to Api3ServerV1, yet the data feed ID is made dApp-specific by hashing it with the dApp ID.
    The OEV feed value of a specific dApp for this dAPI can be obtained by reading the data feed in Api3ServerV1OevExtension with the ID `keccak256(abi.encodePacked(dappId, 0x4385...151d))`.

-Base and OEV data feeds are updated using data that is made publicly available through [signed APIs](../../infrastructure/signed-api.md).
+Base and OEV data feeds are updated using [signed data](../../glossary.md#signed-data) that is made publicly available through [signed APIs](../../glossary.md#signed-api).
 Api3ServerV1 allows base data feeds to be updated by anyone.
 This half of the dAPI provides the strongest availability guarantees possible, and exposes all OEV opportunities to the public for free as a side effect.

 Unlike the base feed, Api3ServerV1OevExtension allows OEV feeds to only be updated by the winners of the respective auctions.
-When an auctioneer determines that a bid won an auction, it calls `awardBid()` on OevAuctionHouse to publish a signature, which states that a specific account can update the OEV feeds of a specific dApp until a deadline.
+When an auctioneer determines that a bid won an auction, it calls `awardBid()` on OevAuctionHouse to publish a signature, which states that a specific account can update the OEV feeds of a specific dApp with signed data whose timestamps go up to a specific cut-off value.

 Anyone can update the base feed, while only the auction winner can update the OEV feed.
 For OEV to work, the OEV feed updates need to be given priority over the base feed updates.
 This can be guaranteed by signed APIs serving the signed data used in base feed updates with some delay.
-Since DapiProxyWithOevV2 prefers the feed that is more recently updated, this results in the auction winners to consistently be able to frontrun third parties and extract the entirety of the OEV.
+Since Api3ReaderProxyV1 prefers the feed that is more recently updated, this results in the auction winners to consistently be able to frontrun third parties and extract the entirety of the OEV.

 ### On-chain auctions